-Next LIVE Class for Traders Starts in:
+Next Class Starts In:

-Some new traders start with the wrong trading platform: a software or platform that does not support Hotkeys or that does not have access to real time NASDAQ data.
+Many people would like to learn trading, but often don’t know where to start, or they start by making some very dangerous mistakes.
+New traders may start with the wrong trading platform: a software or platform that does not support Hotkeys or that does not have access to real time Nasdaq data.
 They cannot get in and out of trades quickly and they lose money, and wonder how experienced traders can be trading so fast.

 Many new traders use platforms or brokers that do not offer them important trading indicators such as the Volume Weighted Average Price or VWAP.
-They lose their money because they cannot analyze the market properly during the day…
+They lose their money because they cannot analyze the market properly during the day.

-Some traders start trading alone in their home office and do not seek any support from a mentor or a community of like-minded traders.
+Some traders start trading alone in their home office and do not seek any support from a mentor or a community of traders.
 They do not know where to ask their questions.
 The emotional pressure of trading will overwhelm them and eventually they are forced to give up their dream.

 Often people start trading with real money from day 1, without any previous practice in simulators.
 They take a bad loss and lose all of their hard-earned family savings.
 They take a large position on a very volatile stock and blow up their account (meaning lose it all), because they did not practice proper entry, stop loss, and position sizing in a simulator.
 They have to say good-bye to trading before they even have a chance to grasp its potential.